How God Used Narcissists In The Bible (And Will Your Marriage To a Narcissist Last?)

 Will My Marriage End In Divorce?

 The direction that we get from God in life is not always meant to be permanent.
 It may feel permanent at the time (and marriage was designed by God to be permanent - and a reflection of the Messiah’s relationship with His Church), but God knows that sin and evil can disrupt even the most well-intentioned plans.
 The good news is that nothing is wasted with God, and even what has been meant for evil can be used for good by God.
-[Read my article on divorce and the Bible]
+In fact, there’s an amazing biography that we read of the life of Samson (in Judges 13-16), who was “dedicated to God from the womb” but you wouldn’t know it by looking at his behavior.

 Need someone to talk to about what’s going on in your marriage?
 Schedule a Breakthrough Session and get some clarity and support.